rayesquire/MSPScrollView/README.md

 # MSPScrollView

-MSPScrollView is a framework on the basis of SDCycleScrollView.But it is smaller than SDCycleScrollView.It cancel the function of layout title and use UIScrollView instead of UICollectionView.
+MSPScrollView is a framework on the basis of SDCycleScrollView.But it is more simplify than SDCycleScrollView.It cancel the function of layout title and use UIScrollView instead of UICollectionView.
 It use to implement picture carousel;

 Features
 ========
 It support local image array or international image array.

 Using SDWebImage to manage cache.

 It support custom dot view.